U.S. Republicans wrestle with effort to gut Obamacare

 They want stricter oversight of eligibility and enrollment periods, as well as other changes.
 Without them, these insurers say they may pull out of the Obamacare exchanges next year, which would lead to less competition and higher premium rates.
 Rates for 2017 rose an average of 25 percent.

+He said that pleasing the insurers could help Congress move more quickly on a plan to repeal and replace the law.

+"The (administration) can reassure Republicans that we’re taking steps so the market doesn’t blow up when you move ahead with legislation, and I think that would actually maybe move the process along on the hill," he said.

 Democrats were enjoying the Republican turmoil.
-They have long accused Republicans of rushing to gut the Affordable Care Act, without having a replacement plan ready.
+They have long accused Republicans of rushing to gut the law without having a replacement plan ready.
 The law has enabled up to 20 million previously uninsured Americans to obtain health coverage.

 "They (Republicans) haven’t come up with the so-called repairs," the Senate's No. 2 Democrat, Dick Durbin of Illinois, said in a hallway.
 "What a departure (for the Republicans), from 'let's repeal it and walk away from it and America will be a better place.'"